JosephMcArthur/playground/issue_template.md

 * Project: put a project name here
 * What type of thing is this: question | task
 * Does this apply to a region: Africa | Global | NA | LA | EU

+Okay.
+You're good to go.
+Tell us what you need help with below.